simple-login/docs/content/_index.md

 From the user point of view, the login experience is consisted of 2 steps:

-1. User clicks on **Login with SimpleLogin** button, gets redirected to SimpleLogin authorization page.
+1. User clicks on **Sign in with SimpleLogin** button, gets redirected to SimpleLogin authorization page.
 User will be asked if they want to share their information with your app/website.

 2. User accepts, gets redirected back to your application and are authenticated.